Tyumen: Geography

-Tyumen covers an area of 235 km2.
+Tyumen is located in Western Siberia, 1700 km east of Moscow, 300 km east of Yekaterinburg, and 1100 km west of Siberia's largest city, Novosibirsk.
+The city covers an area of 235 km2.
 Its primary geographical feature is the Tura River, which crosses the city from northwest to southeast.
 The river is navigable downstream of the city.
 The left bank of the Tura is a floodplain surrounded by gently rolling hills.
 The Tura is a shallow river with extensive marshlands.

 The river floods during the snow melting season in the spring.
 The spring flood usually peaks in the second half of May, when the river becomes 8–10 times wider than during the late-summer low water season.
 The city is protected from flooding by a dike which can withstand floods up to 8 m high.
 The highest ever flood water level in Tyumen was 9.15 m, recorded in 1979.
 More recently, in 2007, a water level of 7.76 was recorded.
 In spring 2005, a flood higher than the critical 8 m mark was expected, but did not appear.

 Climate

-Tyumen has a humid continental climate (Köppen climate classification Dfb) with warm, somewhat humid summers and long, cold winters.
+Tyumen has a strongly humid continental climate (Köppen climate classification Dfb) with warm, somewhat humid summers and long, very cold (though average by Siberian standards) winters.
 The weather in the region is very changeable, and the temperature in town is always higher than in the surrounding area by a few degrees.
 The town area also attracts more precipitation.
 The average temperature in January is -16.7 C, with a record low of -50 C measured in February 1951.
 The average temperature in July is +18.6 C, with a record high of +38 C.

 The average annual precipitation is 457 mm.
 The wettest year on record was 1943, with 581 mm, and the driest was 1917, with only 231 mm.